 Accumulate Unused Leaves

-Employees accumulate earned or privileged leaves during their tenure.
+Employees accumulate earned or privileged leave during their tenure.
 These leaves can be encashed at the time of resignation or retirement and, in some cases, during employment as well.

 Request for Leave Encashment

-Employees can encash their unused leaves once they quit their jobs, retire or need it during employment.
+Employees can encash their unused leaves upon resignation, retirement, or during employment, if permitted by company policy.
 Employees can start the process of leave encashment by sending an application to HR or filling out an encashment leave form.

 Assess Leave Balance